Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: On the Questionable Semantic Status and Interpretability of Intermediate Tokens

-The fact that intermediate token sequences often reasonably look like better-formatted and spelled human scratch work -- mumbling everything from \textit{``hmm...''}, \textit{``aha!''}, \textit{``wait a minute''} to {``interesting.''} along the way -- doesn't tell us much about whether they are used for anywhere near the same purposes that humans use them for, let alone about whether they can be used as an interpretable window into what the LLM is ``thinking''.\footnote{Another confusion arising from ``reasoning trace'' terminology is that it conflates derivational traces -- unfiltered intermediate tokens produced by the LLM -- with post-facto explanations or rationalizations of the process or the product of the said ``thinking."
-For example, o1 often provides a sanitized summary/rationalization in lieu of intermediate tokens.
-It is well known that for humans at least, such post-facto exercises rarely shed any meaningful light on the thinking that went in.} After all, LLMs already imitate the style of everything under the sun, so why wouldn't they also imitate the style of any human musings present in the pre-training data? (\newrao{An uncharitable observer might even say that we went from LLMs to LMMs -- \textit{Large Mumbling Models}}).
+While the fact that use of intermediate tokens during training and inference stages seem to improve LLM performance is beyond dispute, there are significant questions on whether these traces have any valid semantic import to the end user.
+The fact that intermediate token sequences often reasonably look like better-formatted and spelled human scratch work -- mumbling everything from \textit{``hmm...''}, \textit{``aha!''}, \textit{``wait a minute''} to {``interesting.''} along the way -- doesn't tell us much about whether they are used for anywhere near the same purposes that humans use them for, let alone about whether they can be used as an interpretable window into what the LLM is ``thinking''.